fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/cloud-drive-operations/IBM/operate-cloud-drives.md

 If a VolumeAttachment gets deleted, the node will not boot and will return an error such as `cannot delete va, name: <va-name>`.

-To recover from this state, do one of the following:

-* Perform a node replace operation from the IBM Cloud UI.
+To recover from this state, perform a node replace operation from the IBM Cloud UI.
-* Wipe the node and reinstall Portworx.

 ## Related topics